 The short and final papers will be based on the same topic.
 You may choose to write a research paper, a research proposal, or an analytical paper.
-Whichever you choose, it should be a topic that is suited to this course, to be approved by the instructor by November 21.
+Whichever you choose, it should be a topic that is suited to this course.
+You must submit a printed copy of your idea for the paper, and a specification of the kind of paper you wish to choose, by November 19.
 Working on the same topic throughout the year will give you a chance to gradually build on your initial ideas, incorporate more perspectives as you learn about them, discuss them in class with the rest of the group, and develop a more complex analysis for your final paper.